-Propaganda comes in many disguises - a patriotic musical lyric or a heroic and almost impossible win for the ‘good guys’.
+Propaganda comes in many disguises including patriotic musical lyrics and an animated gems like the movie Animal Farm.
 Sometimes the spin is so subtle artists and audiences don’t even notice spies are pulling the levers behind the scenes.

 Modern art as a Cold War weapon

 American painters Jackson Pollock, Mark Rothko, Willem de Kooning, and other abstract expressionists were unknowingly part of the Cold War effort.
 The CIA pulled the strings at the Congress for Cultural Freedom, a front group that promoted non-communist leftist artists - the implication being that the Soviets would throw avant-garde painters into Lubyanka's prison cells, whereas freedom-loving Americans celebrated them.
 Spies operated a 'long-leash' policy using galleries and museums to promote painters.
 The ruse allowed the CIA to sidestep artists who might object to having their exhibitions funded by the government.

 The CIA has been working with Hollywood since its inception in 1947, offering advice and access to Langley HQ for productions that portray the agency favorably - Homeland, Zero Dark Thirty, and Black Hawk Down productions are among the collaborators.
 The CIA even had script approval during the filming of the TV series The Americans.
 While shooting the Tom Clancy thriller The Sum of all Fears, CIA film liaison (yes, the agency has a film liaison) Chase Brandon advised on the set and he was also frequently around during the shooting of Alias, the espionage series starring Garner.
 Garner even filmed a CIA recruitment video and Ben Affleck’s Oscar-winning Argo was the first movie permitted to film inside Langley.

 FBI film consultants